We rely on the support of readers like you. Please consider supporting TheTorah.com.

 God allowed His spirit to rest on Eldad and Medad in the midst of the camp and the presence of the people in reward for their attempt to shy away from the limelight.
 The Bible indeed confers leadership specifically on those who are least interested in its promise of renown and prestige.
 (The contrast with our contemporary political situation could not be starker!)

-This approach, however, begs the question.
-Nowhere is it stated that Eldad and Medad were particularly humble or that this was the reason they didn’t go out to the tent of meeting.
+This approach, however, begs the question: Nowhere is it stated that Eldad and Medad were particularly humble or that this was the reason they didn’t go out to the Tent of Meeting.

 Challenging the Singular Voice of Moses

-The arrangement that God and Moses had made was designed to bolster Moses’ singular authority.
-All spirit had to be transmitted to others via Moses (see esp. v.
-25 asher alav), and the purpose of this transmission was strictly to authorize subordinates who would serve him (see esp. v.
-17b: ונשאו אתך במשא העם, ולא-תשא אתה לבדך – They shall share the burden of the people with you, and you shall not bear it alone ).
 There was no place in this arrangement for individual spiritual voices that might speak independently of the figure of Moses and bring a diversity of opinions into the public domain.
 Eldad and Medad challenged not only the centralized and exclusive authority of Moses but also, at least implicitly, the attempt to wield political control over the divine spirit.

 Rebellion Against Moses: Can It Ever Be Good?

 Rebellion against the ultimate and final authority of Moses is attested elsewhere in the Torah.
 It is found, for example, in the neighboring story of Numbers 12.
 Aaron and Miriam speak against Moses and maintain their prophetic equality to him.
-God again comes down in His special cloud and affirms the superiority of Moses’ prophetic status (cf. also Deut.
-34:10, but contrast Deut.
-18:18).
+God again comes down in His special cloud and affirms the superiority of Moses’ prophetic status (cf. also Deuteronomy 34:10, but contrast Deuteronomy 18:18).
 In the story of Numbers 16, Dathan and Abiram refuse to obey Moses’ call to “go up” to him and find themselves “going down” to Sheol.
 Our story, I suggest, offers a contrary perspective.

 God approves of Eldad and Medad who refuse to go out to Moses’ tent (see Exodus 33:7—1).
 He rewards them with the bestowal of His spirit, not because of their excessive humility but specifically because of their spiritual audacity.
 And He gives them of His spirit directly, without the mediation of Moses at his tent.
 God allows them to prophesy in the midst of the camp because God ultimately endorses the spiritual freedom and pluralism that they seek to promote.